appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 **Step 4 -** Select the region.
 It is recommended that you pick a region closest to where your ElasticSearch cluster is running.

-**Step 5 -** Enter a name for your Appbase instance.
+**Step 5 -** Enter a name for your Appbase.io cluster instance.

-**Step 6 -** Get AWS ElasticSearch Cluster endpoint from AWS ElasticSearch dashboard.
+**Step 6 -** Get the AWS ElasticSearch Cluster endpoint from AWS ElasticSearch dashboard.

 ![aws-url](https://i.imgur.com/ncieFAJ.png)

-**Step 7 -** Enter AWS ElasticSearch Cluster URL
+**Step 7 -** Enter the AWS ElasticSearch Cluster URL

 ![](https://i.imgur.com/j7mTsUQ.png)

-All set to deploy the ARC cluster.
-Hit Create Cluster Button at the bottom of the Appbase.io Dashboard page and hang tight for 2-5 min.

-Once the cluster is deployed you can see View Details button in your cluster list.
+You're now all set to deploy the Appbase.io cluster.
+Hit `Create Cluster` button at the bottom of the Appbase.io dashboard page and hang tight for 2-5 mins.
+Once the cluster is deployed, you can see the `View Details` button in your Cluster list.

 ![](https://i.imgur.com/Cg9BRLM.png)

 **Step 8 -** Get Appbase.io Cluster IP

-Open Cluster Details page, by clicking on **View Details** button and copy Cluster IP address
+Open Cluster Details page, by clicking on **View Details** button and copy the Cluster IP address.

 ![](https://i.imgur.com/Dx1pRLG.png)